 In This Article

-- This International Women's Week (and beyond), we're celebrating women around the world who are shaping a more equal future for themselves and their communities.
+- This International Cooperatives Day, we're celebrating people around the world who are shaping a more equal future through collective action.

 - Instead of depending on their husbands for income as tradition dictates, these women have joined forces and created a woman-owned, women-led dairy in Nepal.

 - The women of the Bihani Dairy cooperative in Nepal are proving that women can make their own opportunities.

 - In the midst of the COVID-19 pandemic, Bihani Dairy provided low-interest loans to struggling farmers.